 A systematic study of the mechanisms by which ionizing radiation affect cells and biomolecules, pertaining to radiation therapy.
 Topics include: Physical mechanisms for radiation absorption, Kerma, dose, LET, track structure, water radiochemistry, mathematical survival models, DNA damage, repair mechanisms, RBE, OER, linear no-threshold model, bystander effects, and dose fractionation.
 P: Permission of instructor.

 PHY 566.
-Physics of Medical Imaging.
-3 credits.
+Physics of Medical Imaging I. 3 credits.

-A systemic study of medical imaging including projection x-ray (mammography, fluoroscopy), computed tomography, nuclear imaging (SPECT, PET), magnetic resonance imaging, and ultrasound.
-For each imaging modality, the mathematical foundation, physical mechanism, technology involved in clincial implentation, technique strengths and limitations, quantification of image quality, and routine quality assurance procedures will be examined.
+A systemic study of medical imaging including projection x-ray, mammography, fluoroscopy, and computed tomography.
+For each imaging modality, the mathematical foundation, physical mechanisms, technology involved in clinical implementation, technique strengths and limitations, quantification of image quality, and routine quality assurance procedures will be examined.
 P: Permission of instructor.